On utility maximization under convex portfolio constraints: A sufficient condition for Assumption A sufficient condition for Assumption 2.3

-The next step is to apply a version of the Optional Decomposition Theorem developed in \cite{FolKra97}, namely Theorem 3.1 on p.~6.
-We need to check that all of its assumptions are satisfied, i.e., that the family $\sS$ of semimartingales $\sS=\sets{ (H-\hH)\cdot S}{ H\in \AA}$ satisfies \begin{enumerate} \item $\sS$ is predictably convex (in the language of \cite{FolKra97}), \item $\sS$ contains processes locally bounded from below, \item $\sS$ is closed in the semimartingale topology for uniformly-bounded from below sequences (Assumption 3.1~in \cite{FolKra97}), and \item $\sS$ contains the constant process $0$. \end{enumerate} Indeed, (1) follows from the convexity of $\kappa$, (2) holds thanks to the local boundedness of $\hH\cdot S$, (3) is the content of Theorem \ref{thm:closed}, and (4) is true by the construction of $\sS$.
+The next step is to apply a version of the optional decomposition theorem developed in~\cite{FolKra97}, namely Theorem 3.1 on page 6.
+We need to check that all of its assumptions are satisfied, that is, that the family $\sS$ of semimartingales $\sS=\{(H-\hH)\cdot S\dvtx H\in\AA\}$ satisfies: \begin{longlist}[(4)] \item[(1)] $\sS$ is predictably convex (in the language of~\cite{FolKra97}); \item[(2)] $\sS$ contains processes locally bounded from below;\vadjust{\goodbreak} \item[(3)] $\sS$ is closed in the semimartingale topology for uniformly-bounded from below sequences (Assumption 3.1 in~\cite{FolKra97}); \item[(4)] $\sS$ contains the constant process $0$. \end{longlist} Indeed, (1) follows from the convexity of $\kappa$, (2) holds thanks to the local boundedness of $\hH\cdot S$, (3) is the content of Theorem~\ref{thmclosed} and (4) is true by the construction of $\sS$.

-Therefore, the fact that $V-A$ is a $\QQ$-local supermartingale for each $(\QQ,A)\in\NN$ and Theorem 3.1 in \cite{FolKra97} allow us to conclude that there exists $H\in \A$ such that
+Therefore, the fact that $V-A$ is a $\QQ$-local supermartingale for each $(\QQ,A)\in\NN$ and Theorem 3.1 in~\cite{FolKra97} allow us to conclude that there exists $H\in\A$ such that

-for some nondecreasing, nonnegative, c\' adl\' ag, and adapted process $C$.
+for some nondecreasing, nonnegative, c\'{a}dl\'{a}g, and adapted process $C$.
 We then have the representation